-Records are attributable to the company type's layering and structure particularly in their assets and capacity, that is, for each company type, there are different levels of products and services that the companies under it can offer.
-For instance, Companies categorized to be in Company Type X are companies with relatively lower capacity and offer a limited number of products and services, while Company Type Z are companies with full capacity to offer an extensive set of products and services.
-Essentially, at the minimum three Models were created for Component B for each of these Company Types.
+Records are attributable to the bank type's layering and structure particularly in their assets and capacity, that is, for each bank type, there are different levels of products and services that the banks under it can offer.
+For instance, Banks categorized to be in bank type X are banks with relatively lower capacity and offer a limited number of products and services, while bank type Z are banks with full capacity to offer an extensive set of products and services.
+Essentially, at the minimum three models were created for Component B for each of these Bank Types.